-The RouteAbout Access TW product contains a LAN Network Manager (LNM) Agent.
+The RouteAbout Access TW and DECswitch 900ET products contain a LAN Network Manager (LNM) Agent.
 This agent works in conjunction with the IBM's LAN Network Manager V2.0 product to manage Token-Ring networks interconnected by Source Route bridges.
 LNM monitors rings, bridges, and Token-Ring stations, configures bridges, and provides a connection to NetView for centralized management.
 Information collected by LNM agents on bridges is sent to LNM management stations.